 The very first kind of hearing aid that was invented back in the 17th century was referred to as an ‘ear trumpet’.
-These were designed to help the partially deaf hear better and became very popular near the end of the century, with famous composers thought to be among its users.
+These antique hearing aids were designed to help the partially deaf hear better and became very popular near the end of the century, with famous composers thought to be among its users.
 Different models were available on a one-off basis from various instrument makers, and commercial production started in 1800 in London.

 After decades of the ear trumpet proving that devices to assist with hearing were a much-needed item in society, the first electric hearing aid was invented in 1898.
 This was known as an akouphone, and with its smaller size and use of electrical currents, it was certainly a huge leap forward in assisting those who needed hearing assistance in a more non-conspicuous way.

 In the 1920s, a hearing aid called the vactuphone came about, and while this vintage hearing aids were the big improvement compared to the akuophone, it was still bulky and expensive, making it out of reach for many.

 1950s: Transistor Hearing Aids

 It wasn’t until the 1950s that the first in-ear and behind ear hearing aids that ran off simple batteries were invented.
 While people still needed to carry a small box everywhere they went, the transistor hearing aids of this era were incredibly important for the future of hearing aid advancements.

 1960s-1970s: Analog Hearing Aids

 Transistor hearing aids were a real breakthrough in the 50s, but there were still complaints that they weren’t small enough and they weren’t easy to hide.
 Analog hearing aids came along in the 60s and 70s and included a microphone that transformed sound into a current which was then amplified through a receiver or speaker into the ear canal.